 When preparing the financial statements the assets and liabilities were measured at their historical cost.

 6. Changes in accounting policies

-Except for the changes below, the Company consistently applied the accounting policies set forth in Note 7 to all periods presented in the financial statements.
+The Company consistently applied the accounting policies set forth in Note 7 to all periods presented in the financial statements.